Ray-B-Ouamba/COFFEE-CULTURE-WITH-DYNAMIC-MENU-BACKGROUND-IMAGES/README.md

 # COFFEE-CULTURE-WITH-DYNAMIC-MENU-BACKGROUND-IMAGES

-#  COFFEE-CULTURE-MENU
-To help customers to know what food and beverages the cafe offers.
+We have build a coffee culture with a rotate background images to make it easier for patrons to understand what meals and drinks the café serves.

 **PROJECT LINK:**  https://ray-b-ouamba.github.io/COFFEE-CULTURE-MENU/